Ability to configure upstream DNS for IPv6

 I second this suggestion.
 Right now, if DNS servers are manually configured, once IPV6 is enabled with DHCP, a new IPV6 DNS server is added, the router itself, forwarding requests to the ISP servers, this defeating the manually set up ones.

-Jao van de Lagemaat
+Jao van de Lagemaat last edited by

 @james-hartig Just ran into the same issue. amplifi should allow setting ipv6 dns resolvers